-As at March 31, 2016, one customer accounted for 42% of total trade accounts receivable and 60% of trade accounts receivable were 90% insured.
+At March 31, 2018, one customer accounted for 12% of total trade accounts receivable and 46% of trade accounts receivable were 90% insured.
 The Corporation evaluates the solvency of its customers to limit the amount of credit offered and sets if necessary a provision for bad debts.
 The Corporation currently uses insurance coverage to minimize its risk.